 Homesafe ID Microchip UPDATE

-All Victorian records for cats, dogs and horses from HomeSafeID are being transferred to Central Animal Records in accordance with the Domestic Animals Regulations 2015 and the Privacy and Data Protection Act 2014.
+All Victorian records for cats, dogs and horses from HomeSafeID were transferred to Central Animal Records.

-Affected owners will be contacted by Central Animal Records with further information, including details on how to update your records.
-You may access the information you have previously provided to HomesafeID following the completion of the migration.
+Affected Victorian owners should have been contacted by Central Animal Records with further information, including details on how to update your records.

 If you are unsure if your pet’s microchip was registered with HomeSafeID, you can visit petaddress.com.au, enter the microchip number and it will let you know which database it’s registered to.